-Note: If you need to configure your keyboard for a different layout, see "Mapping Your Keyboard" on page 44.
+Note: If you need to configure your keyboard for a different layout, see "Mapping Your Keyboard" on page 46.

 - c.
 From the installation software's Welcome screen, use the arrow keys to select Install ever-Run, Create a new system, and press Enter. - d.
-From the Select interface for private Physical Machine connection screen, select the first embedded port, em1 (if it is not already selected), and press F12. - e.
-From the Select interface for managing the system (ibiz0) screen, select the second embedded port, em2 (if it is not already selected), and press F12. - f.
+From the Select interface for private Physical Machine connection screen, select an embedded port (for example, em1, which is the default), and press F12. - e.
+From the Select interface for managing the system (ibiz0) screen, select an embedded port (for example, em2, which is the default), and press F12. - f.
 From the Select the method to configure ibiz0 screen, select Manual configuration (Static Address) and press F12.

-Note: To perform a dynamic IP configuration, select Automatic configuration via DHCP instead and skip to Step 1h, where you will need to write down the IPv4 address as described in "Recording the Management IP Address" on page 45.
+Note: To perform a dynamic IP configuration, select Automatic configuration via DHCP instead and skip to Step 1h, where you will need to write down the IPv4 address as described in "Recording the Management IP Address" on page 47.